alfifrr/banking-system/README.md

 ## Local Setup Instructions

-1. Navigate to the project directory.
+1. Navigate to the project directory, or just pull from DockerHub Image below and skip these steps.
 2. Copy the `.env.example` as `.env` and set the provided values for Postgres' database URL, JWT secret key, and mail server provider you like.

 3. Build and run the Docker containers for the first time (detached from the command prompt):